 The camino crisscrosses the main road and follows safer side streets.
 Keep an eye out for yellow arrows near a small bus stop that takes you to the right.
 If you miss it and walk too far, stay on the road and keep an eye out for a yellow arrow that will take you left.
 If you miss that one, just stay on the road, and the camino will rejoin it very soon.

-Bar and Pharmacy on your right.
+Pharmacy on your right.
 Check out the vines above the bar patio, they are a combination of grapes and kiwi.

 The road from Ventosa to Aguapesada is straight and along the road.
 Beyond Aguapesada, it follows a quiet track and road up and into the forest.
 The climb here is fairly steep.
 The towns between here and Ponte Maceira are of little note, and there is only one bar directly along this stretch.
 You will pass Carballo along the way to Trasmonte.